“Give it all back to St. Albans!”

 *

-The auction did not include the 2 main mills or several of the smaller buildings on the mill property which were surrendered to the town but some 27 houses and properties remained including two large locations on Main Street as noted below.
+The auction did not include the 2 main mills or several of the smaller buildings on the mill property which were surrendered to the town but some 27 houses and properties remained including two locations on Main Street as noted below.

 *